“And whatsoever ye do in word or deed, do all in the name of the Lord Jesus, giving thanks to God and the Father by him.” (Colossians 3:17)

-Not only is marriage affected by the curse, Satan himself delights in destroying marriage.
-Immediately after the curse, we see that he introduced numerous practices which are detrimental to a proper marriage.
+Not only is marriage affected by the Curse, Satan himself delights in destroying marriage.
+Immediately after the Curse, we see that he introduced numerous practices that are detrimental to a proper marriage.
 The ungodly lineage of Cain began to practice polygamy (4:19).
-Later, Noahs son, Ham, indulged in sexual thoughts and innuendoes (9:22).
-Even godly Abram participated in an extra-marital affair which, even though not specifically condemned, was harmful to his marriage (16:13).
+Later, Noah’s son, Ham, indulged in sexual thoughts and innuendoes (9:22).
+Even godly Abram participated in an extramarital affair that, even though not specifically condemned, was harmful to his marriage (16:1-3).

 What is the solution for this age-long attack on the family?
 We must heed the guidelines given in Scripture for a godly marriage.
 Passages such as those surrounding our text are well worth our study.
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.